Planning a Funeral With a Budget

 So, what can you do to protect yourself and your loved ones?

 First and foremost, set a budget.
 “When people plan funerals, they forget the most basic things that they know to do when they make other big-ticket purchases,” says Joshua Slocum, executive director of Funeral Consumers Alliance.
 Slocum suggests asking yourself: “How much does my family have that we can comfortably put towards the funeral, without destroying our finances?”
-According to a National Funeral Directors Association study, funerals cost an average of $7,000 in 2016.
+According to a National Funeral Directors Association study, funerals cost an average of $7,640 in 2019.
+These median costs include funeral with viewing and burial.
 But this amount doesn’t include a cemetery plot, the digging of a grave, or the concrete vault that many cemeteries require.
-Add these costs to the average and the price easily rises to around $10,000.

 Yes, the idea might sound morbid.
 However, “surveys show that nearly all consumers go to a funeral home because they remember using that funeral home last time someone died, or it’s the ‘family funeral home,’” says Slocum.
 This is a pricey mistake: A cremation that costs $2,000 at your “family funeral home” could cost $800 at another one in the area.

 Because of the lack of price-related information on funeral home websites, the best thing to do is to pick up the phone––or visit funeral homes in your area before there’s a need.
 (Brobeck recommends visiting at least five.)
 If this number seems too ambitious, two or three is probably plenty, as long as you meet the director and pick up what’s called the General Price List.

 Know Your Rights